Shinvi

 Shinvi was a South Korean girl group.
-Shinvi was formed by SM Entertainment,However, the group's label was owned by SM's subsidiary, Cid.Kim Entertainment.
+Shinvi was formed by SM Entertainment in 2001, however, they were from an alternative label of SM, called Cid.K Entertainment..
 The group is composed of Yoo Soo-jin, Oh Sang-eun and Yu-na.
-His promotions in interviews, music shows and magazines were done by his main company, SM.
-The group only released debut album 15 to 30 in April 2002 and the members separated one year later to led the group disbanded.
+The group released their debut album 15 to 30 in April 2002.
+They appeared on music and variety shows, magazines, and SMTOWN concerts before disbanding.

 A curious fact is that they trained with some members of TVXQ, Super Junior, and Girls' Generation when they were trainees at SM Entertainment.